 90 days multiple entry: 2500/-

-Mode of Payment:
+Mode of Payment

-- Gratis (Free) Visa
+B) Gratis (Free) Visa

-- – Dependants up to the age of 16 years, holding foreign passports of Nepali parents or either of their parent being a Nepali citizen.
+• Dependants up to the age of 16 years, holding foreign passports of Nepali parents or either of their parent being a Nepali citizen;

-- – Citizen of Nepali origin, after having obtained passport for the first time from a Nepal based foreign mission, until the period of his departure to a foreign country.
+• Citizen of Nepali origin, after having obtained passport for the first time from a Nepal-based foreign mission, until the period of his departure to a foreign country;

-- – Citizens of other member countries of South Asian association for Regional Cooperation (SAARC).
+• Citizens of other member countries of South Asian association for Regional Cooperation (SAARC);

-• For first visit in one visa year (January to December), gratis visa for 30 days is available only for nationals of South Asian countries like Bangladesh, Bhutan, Maldives, Pakistan and Sri Lanka if they are not entering into Nepal from a third country.
+• For first visit in one visa year (January to December), gratis visa for 30 days is granted only for nationals of South Asian countries like Bangladesh, Bhutan, Maldives, Pakistan and Sri Lanka if they are not entering into Nepal from a third country.
 However, visa can be extended from the Immigration Department

 • Indian nationals do not require visa to enter into Nepal.

-Documents required for a visa:
+Documents required for visa:

 – Duly filled in visa application form